-It is a three-day holiday weekend, known as Memorial Day.
-While one may think of weekend trips and Memorial Day sales, it is actually a day marked by parades and celebration in most US cities.
+Memorial Day is much more than a three-day holiday, weekend trips and shopping.
+It is actually a day marked by parades and celebrations in most US cities.

-Memorial Day is a time for remembrance and reflection - an occasion to honor all military personnel who laid down their lives while in the service of their country, particularly those who died in battle or as a result of wounds sustained in a battle.
+Memorial Day is a time for remembrance and reflection - an occasion to honor all military personnel who died in battle or as a result of wounds sustained in a battle.

 So how different is it from Veterans Day - another holiday that remembers those who died?
 Well, Veterans Day is a day to thank and honor ALL those who served honorably in the military – in wartime and peacetime.

 Let's go back to May 1868.
 The Civil War had ended three years prior, and the Grand Army of the Republic wanted to establish Decoration Day - a day to decorate the graves of the war dead with flowers.

 They chose May 30 that year because flowers were abundant all over the country.
 A large observance marked the first celebration at Arlington National Cemetery in Washington, DC, attended by more than 5000 people.
 That tradition has now become an annual event.

 Until the early 1900s, each U.S state had its own Memorial Day ceremony which was held on different dates.
 Soon memorials were all being held on May 30.
 It was not until after World War I, however, that the day was expanded to honor all those who had died in any war America was involved in.
 In 1971, Memorial Day was declared a national holiday by an act of Congress and marked on the last Monday of May.

 One way the U.S Government recognizes the valor and bravery of citizens during wartime is by decorating heroes with a Medal of Honor.
 It is the highest military honor bestowed on an individual for going beyond their call of duty.